pilarskj/celldev/README.md

 ------------------------------------------------------------------------

-*TODO: add installation tips (java, .jar file - in bin?, snakemake, HPC with Slurm?, R)*
+*TODO: describe setup (.jar file in bin?, snakemake, HPC with Slurm, R versions and packages)*